We stock fabulous NZ and international designer fashion at incredible prices.

 We agree the time frame you leave your items with us - most people consign for up to eight weeks.
 After the consignment period you will be paid if the goods have sold.
 If they are unsold you can choose to take them away.

-Bring in your clothes, footwear, jewellry and accessories.
-We will choose what we think will sell and you can choose how you want to be paid.
+Bring in your clothes, footwear, jewellery and accessories.
+We choose what we think will sell and you can choose how you want to be paid.

 b) you can also choose to keep a store credit account.
 If you choose this option you will earn the equivalent of 50% from the sale of your sold items.

 c) Luxury brand (ie. LV, Prada, Gucci etc) shoes, handbags, sunglasses & clothing do not have an expiry date and the normal rules of consignment stock do not apply to these.
 We will discuss this with you personally upon consignment.